AaronL1011/The_Lady_Fern/README.md

 ### Wireframes

 **Landing Page**
+This page should include the most useful information.
+I plan to include a cross-page header/navigation bar.
+A short blurb about the company, a showcase-carousel for displaying listing categories, and all the current available listings.

 ![Landing Page](./docs/lady_fern_wireframes/Index_View.png)

 **Item Show View**
+This view is where all information on a listing is available, as well as buttons for Buy Now and adding the item to the users cart.
+Below the listing, I want to include some suggested items to encourage more purchases from the user.

 ![Item Show View](./docs/lady_fern_wireframes/Item_View.png)

 **Cart View**
+Pretty straight forward, this is the shopping cart view where the user can adjust item quantities and checkout.
+Ill have to figure out a way to make it look nice on mobile with the amount of information I'm displaying.
+I think I will include the same suggested items idea below the cart aswell as the item listings.

 ![Cart View](./docs/lady_fern_wireframes/Cart_View.png)

 **Sign In View**
+This is where users can sign in, or reset passwords/create accounts.

 ![Sign In View](./docs/lady_fern_wireframes/Sign_In_View.png)

 **Account View**
+This is where the user will see their account information, as well as ways to edit their information.
+I don't think I will be able to include all of this information within the assignement timeframe, so I may have to keep it barebones if I want to include the other features planned.

 ![Account View](./docs/lady_fern_wireframes/Account_View.png)

 **Create Account View**
+A form to register a new user account, with fields for Name, Email, Password, Addresses and a profile picture upload.

 ![Create Account View](./docs/lady_fern_wireframes/Account_Create_View.png)

 ## Entity Relationship Diagram